-On September 3, 2024, IAIM, without admitting or denying the findings, consented to the entry of an Order Instituting Administrative and Cease-and-Desist Proceedings Pursuant to Sections 203(e) and 203(k) of the Investment Advisers Act of 1940, Making Findings, and Imposing Remedial Sanctions and a Ceaseand-Desist Order, dated September 3, 2024 (the "Order").
-The Order states that IAIM violated those provisions by failing to provide full and fair disclosures regarding the following compensation and financial incentives that its Affiliated Broker-Dealer received from the Clearing Broker: (1) an incentive payment received in August 2018 from the Clearing Broker that was contingent on the conversion of the majority of customer accounts, including of those customers who were also Advisory Clients, to the Clearing Broker for clearing Broker's FDIC-insured bank deposit cash sweep program between August 2018 and December 2021; and (3) revenue sharing payments from the Clearing Broker on the rate of interest charged to Advisory Clients on margin loans and lines of credit between August 2018 and May 2020.
+On September 3, 2024, IAIM, without admitting or denying the findings, consented to the entry of an Order Instituting Administrative and Cease-and-Desist Proceedings Pursuant to Sections 203(e) and 203(k) of the Investment Advisers Act of 1940 (the "Order").
+The Order states that IAIM violated those provisions by failing to provide full and fair disclosures regarding the following compensation and financial incentives that its affiliated broker-dealer received from the clearing broker: (1) an incentive payment received in August 2018 from the clearing broker that was contingent on the conversion of the majority of customer accounts, including of those customers who were also advisory clients, to the clearing broker for clearing and custodial services; (2) revenue sharing payments from advisory client investments in the clearing broker's FDIC-insured bank deposit cash sweep program between August 2018 and December 2021; and (3) revenue sharing payments from the clearing broker on the rate of interest charged to advisory clients on margin loans and lines of credit between August 2018 and May 2020.
 IAIM was censured, ordered to cease and desist, to pay disgorgement of \$576,134.19 and prejudgment interest of \$174,276.18.
 In addition, IAIM was ordered to pay a civil penalty of \$150,000 and agreed to comply with the undertakings in the order.
 A copy of the Order can be found at the following link: